 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Zeiss Otus 28mm F1.4 is the longer of the two lenses at 137mm.
 The Carl Zeiss Distagon T1,4/35 with a length of 120mm, is 17mm shorter.
 Besides being longer, the Zeiss Otus 28mm F1.4 also has a larger diameter of 88mm compared to the Carl Zeiss Distagon T1,4/35's 78mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Canon EF Mount for size comparison purposes.